Spring time is a perfect time to have a kite theme. April is National Kite Month.

 Graham Cracker Kites

 Frost half of a graham cracker.
 Rotate (turn) your graham cracker to look like a diamond.
-Place some red string licorice at the tip of diamond.
+Place some red string licorice at the tip of the diamond.
 Decorate your kite using colored sugar, sprinkles, raisins, chocolate chips, etc.

 Rice Krispie Kites